influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/troubleshoot.md

 The `expected identifier` error occurs when InfluxDB anticipates an identifier in a query but doesn't find it.
-Identifiers are tokens that refer to continuous query names, database names, field keys, measurement names, retention policy names, subscription names, tag keys, and user names.
+Identifiers are tokens that refer to database names, retention policy names, measurement names, field keys, and tag keys.
 The error is often a gentle reminder to double-check your query's syntax.

 **Examples**